mbcx3psw/mbcx3psw.github.io/_familyHistory/Henry-James-Humphrey-Swendell-Identifcation-Part-1.md

 Composite image of the Serjeants muster roll for the Rifle Brigade 1st Battalion for 01/04/68 - 30/06/68.
 </p>

-After struggling with copper plate writing and using some imaginative thinking I came up with the following list of members of the Rifle Brigade 1st Battalion's serjeants' mess.
+After struggling to decipher copper plate writing and using some imaginative thinking I came up with the following list of members of the Rifle Brigade 1st Battalion's serjeants' mess.

 |Surname|	Forename|	Rank|
 |-------|-------|-------|